superlinked/VectorHub/docs/articles/ecomm-recys.md

 )
 app: InMemoryApp = executor.run()

 # load the actual data into our system
 source_product.put([products_df])
 source_user.put([user_df])
 ```

 Now that you’ve got your data defined in Spaces, you’re ready to play with your data and optimize the results.
+Let's first showcase what we can do without events - our cold-start solution.

 ### Tackling the RecSys cold-start problem

-Let's first showcase what we can do without events - our cold-start solution.

-Here we define a user query that just searches with the user's preference vector configuration options are the importance (weights) of each input type (space)
+Here, we define a user query that searches just with the user's preference vector.
+We have configuration control over the importance (weights) of each input type (space).

 ```python
 user_query = (